Velocity Frequent Flyer: History

 Velocity was launched by Virgin Blue (later renamed Virgin Australia) in 2005 as Velocity Rewards, with partner National Australia Bank offering a companion credit card.
 Initially, Velocity differed from most other frequent flyer programs with points earned being based on the cost of a flight, rather than distance.
 Velocity members originally earned 6 points per dollar spent on Virgin Blue flights.

 By 2007, points earned in loyalty programs operated by Westpac, American Express and Diners Club could be transferred to Velocity Rewards, as well as from the ANZ loyalty program from September 2008.

-As part of Virgin's effort to attract business travelers, status levels were introduced to the program in late 2007.
+As part of Virgin's effort to attract business travellers, status levels were introduced to the program in late 2007.
 Alongside the entry-level "Red" status, members could attain "Silver" and "Gold" status, each with its own set of benefits.
 With the introduction of status levels, the earning rate was changed: Red members earned 5 points per dollar, Silver members remained at 6 points, and Gold members earned 7.

 Velocity was the first frequent flyer program in Australia to offer "any seat, any time" reward flight availability.
 The number of points required to redeem an award seat directly corresponds to the current fare of that seat, allowing any seat currently available to be redeemed.
 Qantas introduced a similar feature to their frequent flyer program in May 2008.

 By February 2008, Velocity Rewards had 1.3 million members and Virgin Blue stated it was considering selling it or entering into a joint venture once its operation was profitable, and considered a membership of 1.6 to 1.7 million members would put the operation in a break-even position.
 The program reached 4 million members by the end of 2014.

 In August 2011, the program was renamed "Velocity" and a "Platinum" status level was introduced, among other changes.
 The changes included changes to the bonus system: Red status members now earn 5 points per dollar spent, and Silver members earn a bonus of 50%, Gold members earn a bonus of 75% and Platinum members earn a bonus of 100%.

 In July 2013, Velocity introduced the Global Wallet, the first travel money card in Australia, which can be used as a Visa prepaid card.

-Other ways of earning points
+Velocity Global Wallet was discontinued on 1 February 2021.

+Associated products

 Velocity credit cards

 Velocity co-branded (direct-earn) credit cards earn points on purchases and these points are automatically allocated to the holder's Velocity account each month.
-Co-branded cards are offered by American Express, Virgin Money and Westpac.
+Co-branded cards are offered by American Express, NAB, Virgin Money and Westpac.
 Most banks and credit companies have cards which earn points into their rewards program, which can then be transferred to another program such as Velocity.